Trex® Transcend® decking is TOO HOT in many flavors!

 All the best to you all!

-P.S. the deck is actually a beautiful deck, and I'm not trying to trash the Trex® company at all.
-I just think it is appropriate to know what you're getting into before spending thousands of dollars on a product.
+P.S. the deck is beautiful, and my intention insn't to trash the Trex® company.
+I just think it's appropriate to know what you're getting into before spending thousands of dollars on a product.
 I'll follow up with some before and after pics.

 Best to you all!